ArinaAnderson/hexlet-battleship/README.md

 * Calculate ships: **calcShipsCount**
 * Validate a field: **isValidateField**

-### How to use: open console in developer tools and try it!
+### How to use: open console in developer tools and try it! :smiley_cat:

 ### Examples:
     calcShipsCount([